michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Previously, we visualized daily results based on hourly CAGGs.
 Now, let’s enhance the visualization with a dynamic data source selection and the ability to choose the aggregation level (hourly, daily, monthly, annually) based on user input or time range.

-Understanding Grafana’s dynamic setup can take some time, but I’ll provide a ready-to-use solution to achieve this functionality.
+Understanding Grafana’s dynamic setup may take some time, but I’ll provide a ready-to-use solution to achieve this functionality.

 **Define Variables in Grafana**